observant-sun/rattlegram-desktop/README.md

 ```

 ### Making a distributable
-A file `build/distributions/rattlegram-desktop-{version}-{platform}.zip` should be created after you run the following command:
+A file `gui/build/distributions/rattlegram-desktop-{version}-{platform}.zip` should be created after you run the following command:
 ```bash
 ./gradlew build
 ```

 ## TODO
-* Add some tests
-* Windows and Mac support
-* Add localizations
+* Show expected encoder mode based on message length